MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Copy-MgBetaSiteOnenoteNotebookSectionToNotebook.md

 Copies a section to a specific notebook.
 For Copy operations, you follow an asynchronous calling pattern:  First call the Copy action, and then poll the operation endpoint for the result.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgSiteOnenoteNotebookSectionToNotebook](/powershell/module/Microsoft.Graph.Sites/Copy-MgSiteOnenoteNotebookSectionToNotebook?view=graph-powershell-1.0)

 ## SYNTAX